 - 8.2.1 Describe potential impacts of the proposed land uses taking into consideration the proposed measures that would be used to avoid or minimise impacts.
-The impact prediction must address: - landscape (including visual amenity) and land uses in and around the project area, referring to regional plans and local government planning schemes; - any existing mining, petroleum, geothermal and greenhouse gas storage tenures overlying or adjacent to the project site, and any to be applied for as part of this project; and - any infrastructure proposed to be located within, or which may have impacts on, the Stock Route Network.

-- 8.2.2 Address the requirements of the Strategic Cropping Land Act 2011 if the project impacts on SCL.9 - 8.2.3 For surface mines and projects with activities that disturb the land surface, describe the proposed land use during and after the project.
+The impact prediction must address: - landscape (including visual amenity) and land uses in and around the project area, referring to regional plans and local government planning schemes - any existing mining, petroleum, geothermal and greenhouse gas storage tenures overlying or adjacent to the project site, and any to be applied for as part of this project - any infrastructure proposed to be located within, or which may have impacts on, the Stock Route Network. - 8.2.2 Address the requirements of the Regional Planning Interests Act 2014.10 - 8.2.3 For surface mines and projects with activities that disturb the land surface, describe the proposed land use during and after the project.
 Show how the land form during and post mining will be stable and non-eroding over time (describe how current technologies will be applied). - 8.2.4 Detail any known or potential sources of contaminated land that could be impacted by the project.

-Describe how any proposed land use may result in land becoming contaminated. - 8.2.5 Identify existing or potential native title rights and interests possibly impacted by the project and the potential for managing those impacts by an Indigenous Land Use Agreement or other measure. - 8.2.6 Refer to the Central Queensland Regional Plan and address requirements for development within a Priority Agricultural Area (PAA) if the project impacts on a PAA.10
+Describe how any proposed land use may result in land becoming contaminated. - 8.2.5 Identify existing or potential native title rights and interests possibly impacted by the project and the potential for managing those impacts by an Indigenous Land Use Agreement or other measure.